Youth Ministries at Holy Cross

 Children and Youth Sunday is celebrated in the spring.
 Children and youth take on leadership roles in the worship service including reading, ushering, music, and preaching.
 Signup sheets will be posted and practices are required to participate.

-Mother Susan Louttit-Hardaway is our director of youth ministries.
-She is very thankful for the many dedicated adults who volunteer with the youth in all the areas of youth ministry, including Jill Swinden (Wednesday youth group), Michelle Brewer (Wednesday youth group and confirmation class), Bonnie Schmidt (Sunday Christian formation), Kristen Beal (Sunday Christian formation), Sara Farley (communications), and Anne Smith (confirmation class).
+Our Youth program could not run without the many dedicated adults who volunteer with the youth in all the areas of youth ministry, including Jill Swinden (Wednesday youth group), Michelle Brewer (Wednesday youth group and confirmation class), Bonnie Schmidt (Sunday Christian formation), Kristen Beal (Sunday Christian formation), Sara Farley (communications), and Anne Smith (confirmation class).
 Thank you to all of the parents and other adults who support our fundraisers and special events.